ZekeSnider/jekyll-apple-maps/README.md

 To use this plugin, you'll need an Apple Developer account to generate an API key.
 This plugin uses a "Web Snapshots" Maps token, you can use the steps [listed here](https://developer.apple.com/documentation/mapkitjs/creating_a_maps_token) to generate one.

 > [!NOTE]
-> This plugin uses your Jekyll site's `site.url` as the `referer` header on requests to the Apple Maps API.
+> This plugin uses your Jekyll site's `site.url` as the `referer` header on requests to the Apple Maps API by default.
+As mentioned above, you can also override it in your `_config.yml` file.
 When creating an API key you should either specify your site's url as the domain restriction, or generate a key without a domain restriction.

 Once you have your API key, you should set the the `APPLE_MAPS_SNAPSHOT_API_KEY` environment variable.